 Address: 1635 Woods Dr, Los Angeles, CA 90069, USA

 This has been on my list for the longest time and I’ve still never gotten around to checking it off despite having been to LA four times now.
 It’s a historic-cultural landmark that is known for its modern architectural design.
 More importantly, it has phenomenal views of the LA horizon.
 Perhaps one of the best even!
 Visits can only be done by tours (if I remember correctly).
-Visit their website for more info.
+Hit up their website for more info.

 10. The Getty Museum